Anshul-AM/Fungi-Forager-Poisonous-vs-Edible-Mushroom-Classifier/README.md

 To improve the model's predictive power, we performed advanced feature engineering, which included:

 - Handling missing data where applicable.
-- Encoding categorical variables with `LabelEncoder` and `OneHotEncoder`.
 - Creation of interaction features between key variables.
-- Adding new binary features such as `HasOdor`, `HasSpots`, and others based on domain knowledge.

 ### Model Implementation and Ensembling:
 We implemented three machine learning models: